mpangrazzi/redis-subscribe-sse/README.md

   $ node --harmony ./examples/koa
 ```

-Keep in mind that Koa requires node `0.11.x`.
-If you want to see [debug](https://github.com/visionmedia/debug) messages:

-`$ DEBUG=redis-subscribe-sse node ./examples/express`

 ### Client side

 On client side, you can listen to SSE events using EventSource API (or a polyfill):